vboyev-MSFT/defender-docs/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 #### Step 3: Verify SSL inspection isn't being performed on the network traffic

 To prevent man-in-the-middle attacks, all Microsoft Azure hosted traffic uses certificate pinning.
 As a result, SSL inspections by major firewall systems aren't allowed.
 You must bypass SSL inspection for Microsoft Defender for Endpoint URLs.
-For additional information about the certificate pinning process, see [enterprise-certificate-pinning](/windows/security/identity-protection/enterprise-certificate-pinning).
+For more information about the certificate pinning process, see [enterprise-certificate-pinning](/windows/security/identity-protection/enterprise-certificate-pinning).

 ##### Troubleshoot cloud connectivity issues